Adrian104/Dungeon-Generator/README.md

 The generator fills object of type `dg::Output` with geometry data based on the data from object of type `dg::Input`.
-The output contains coordinates and dimensions of different dungeon structures (e.g., rooms, paths).
+The output contains coordinates and dimensions of different dungeon structures, like rooms and paths.

 # :gear: How does it work?
 ![](https://github.com/Adrian104/Dungeon-Generator/blob/master/resources/animation.gif)